-The default in IMPLAN is set the Event Value of an Industry Spending Pattern to Intermediate Expenditures.
+The default in IMPLAN is set the Event Value of an Industry Spending Pattern to Intermediate Inputs.
 This includes the purchases of non-durable goods and services such as energy, materials, and purchased services that are used for the production of other goods and services (rather than for final consumption).
-When Intermediate Expenditures is chosen, the Event Value will be run through the model.
+When Intermediate Inputs is chosen, the Event Value will be run through the model.

 However, only total Output may be known.
 Output is the total value of Industry production in producer prices.